KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 Do not remove point-level candle coloring unless the wick/tail coloring problem is solved and visually verified.

+### 12. Comparison filter uses normalized close-path distance

+The current market screening logic for non-forced symbols is based on:
+- normalized close-path construction from recent candles;
+- comparison against `BTCUSDT` and `ETHUSDT`;
+- average absolute distance across the normalized path.

+This is the current baseline algorithm and must not be silently replaced by another comparison method without explicit discussion.

+### 13. `candlesBySymbol` is the canonical market cache store

+Inside `MarketCacheService`, the canonical in-memory storage is:

+- `candlesBySymbol`

+Do not introduce parallel duplicate symbol-to-candles stores unless there is a strong reason.
+New screening logic should use `candlesBySymbol` as the source of truth.

 ## Architectural rules

 1. Do not mix constants and settings.